mzazon/awesome-cloud-projects/aws/infrastructure-testing-taskcat/infrastructure-testing-taskcat.md

    echo "✅ TaskCat installed successfully"
    ```

-   The `taskcat[console]` variant includes additional dependencies for enhanced console output and reporting features, making test results more readable and comprehensive.
+   The `taskcat[console]` variant includes additional dependencies for enhanced console output and reporting features, providing better visualization of test results and more comprehensive error reporting.

 2. **Create Sample CloudFormation Template**:

-   Next, we'll create a comprehensive VPC CloudFormation template that will serve as our test subject.
-This template includes multiple resource types, conditional logic, and parameters to thoroughly test TaskCat's capabilities across different scenarios.
+   We'll create a comprehensive VPC CloudFormation template that demonstrates various CloudFormation features including parameters, conditions, and outputs.
+This template serves as our test subject and includes multiple resource types to thoroughly validate TaskCat's multi-region testing capabilities.

    ```bash
    # Create a sample VPC template for testing